Holiday Smart Energy Living

 Water Heater

-In addition to improving the efficiency of your water heater, there are some simple changes you can make to decrease hot water usage.
-Repairing leaky faucets, installing energy-efficient showerheads and faucet aerators is a good place to start.
-Washing full loads in the dishwasher and washing machine will also help.
-Consider using cold or warm water instead of hot water when doing laundry.
+Apart from improving the water heater’s efficiency, simple changes can be made to reduce hot water usage.
+Start by repairing leaky faucets and installing energy-efficient showerheads and faucet aerators.
+To save water, wash full loads in the dishwasher and washing machine.
+Consider using cold or warm water instead of hot when doing laundry.

 Cooking Habits

-Cooking for guests can challenge limiting your energy usage.
-Implementing a few simple changes may help.
-One change is to use a microwave rather than a standard oven when possible; a microwave can use up to 80 percent less energy.
-Additionally, try to bake multiple dishes at once, keep the oven door closed as much as possible, keep oven burners clean, and use the correct size stove burner for efficiency.
+Hosting guests during the holidays can be challenging when trying to conserve energy in the kitchen.
+Try to bake multiple dishes at once, keep the oven door closed as much as possible, keep oven burners clean, and use the correct size burner for efficiency.
+Try using a microwave instead of an oven when possible.

 Money saving alternatives rather than the oven: